crow-lk/Constructions-Jobs-solution/API_DOCUMENTATION.md

 ## Adding New Resources

-To add new API resources (e.g., Projects, Tasks, Clients), follow this pattern:
+To add new API resources (e.g., Tasks, Clients, etc.), follow this pattern:

 1. Create the model and migration
 2. Create the API controller extending BaseController